Scientific Name

 Twenty or more star-shaped flowers, up to 0.5 inches (1.5 cm) across, typically light pink (but may vary from near-white to dark pink), are borne in pendulous convex clusters, 2 or 3 inches (5 or 8 cm) across.

-How to Grow and Care
+How to Grow and Care for Hoya carnosa (Wax Plant)

 Hoya plants don't ask for much beyond the well-draining soil and the warm, humid conditions that many tropical flowers crave.
-They don't like wet feet or heavy soil, and as many grow as epiphytes in nature (similar to bromeliads and orchids).
+They don't like wet feet or heavy soil, and many grow as epiphytes in nature (similar to bromeliads and orchids).
 Give them at least a half-day of sunshine, and bring them indoors when temperatures drop below 50 degrees F (10 degrees C).

 See more at How to Grow and Care for Hoya.